zwolner/hash-iteration-cb-gh-000/README.md

 end
 ```

 When we iterate over a hash, the `#each` method (as well as any other iteration method you use) yields the key/value pair *together* into the block.
-Inside that block, you have access to the key *and* the value and can manipulate either one or both.
+Inside that block, you have access to the key *and* the value, and can manipulate either one or both.

 Drop into IRB and enter in the above code.
 You should see this output: